Skip to main content

 Decline-in-value review and formal assessment appeal

 • What it is: A way to lower taxes if the county’s assessed value is higher than the home’s market value.
-The BOE senior guide says you can ask the assessor for an informal review or file a formal appeal.
+You can ask the assessor for an informal review or file a formal appeal.

 • Who can get it: Any owner who believes the January 1 market value is below the assessed value.
 This is not senior-specific, but it is very useful for retirees who cannot absorb an inflated bill.